IsoLogicGames/Vigilant/README.md

 Be sure to set up Rojo to get started.
 Check out our [contribution guide](CONTRIBUTING.md) for further information.

 ## License
-Vigilant is free software available under the zlib license.
+Vigilant is free software available under the MIT license.
 See the [license](LICENSE.md) for details.